SesameEngineering/Projects/GPU Solutions/Leopard/README.md

 For Nvidia Tesla K80 and Nvidia Quadro A40, some components on the Leopard have to be replaced and we need an extra cable to power up the GPU.
-On the _Leopard picture_ you can see the different components to replace Check the _components to replace.xlsx_ document to see which component to replace
+On the _Leopard picture_ you can see the different components to replace Check the [components to replace](https://github.com/SesameEngineering/Projects/blob/master/GPU%20Solutions/Leopard/components%20to%20replace.xlsx) document to see which component to replace

 We replace the power connector so that we have 13A per pins.
 There is only 2 pins with 12V so we can have 2x13Ax12V = 312W coming from this connector.
 We also replace the fuse for both pins since they are only 6A